 Change page 147, line 20 as follows:

-In most RF sensing scenarios, the sensing controller is the device where the RF sensing applications reside, and hence the sensing controller may require the sensing measurement report.
+In most RF sensing scenarios, the sensing controller is the device where the RF sensing applications reside, and hence the sensing controller might need to receive sensing measurement reports sent from sensing controlees to perform its sensing function.
 For the cases where the sensing controller is the sensing transmitter, a sensing measurement report shall be sent by the sensing controlee to provide the measurement report to the sensing controller.
 Based on the roles of sensing devices, the possible scenarios are:

 CID #586 (Revised)